 And guess what?
 That is more than enough.

-We have to focus on first two aspects and that’s exactly what we are going to do in this post...
+We have to focus on the first two aspects (rider & e-scooter) and that’s exactly what we are going to do in this post...

 I hope that you are with me on that.
-Just go through following points and see what you can do about it.
+Just go through following points and see what you can do about them.

-Act and Learn How to be Safe on Electric Scooter
+Act and Learn How to Be Safe on an Electric Scooter

-Over these things we have control, and what we have to do is take action!
+The things on this list, we do have control over, so what we have to do is take action!

-So, be thorough and implement all things you have control over.
+So, be thorough and implement everything you have control over.

 As you are aware, if you see thousands of people, you can conclude that there are thousands totally different personalities.

 When we are talking about riding styles, it’s the same story.
 Literally.
-There are numerous examples of mistakes that everybody makes that is even a greater wonder that those people get away without damages, injuries or with something even worse.
+There are numerous examples of mistakes that everybody makes and it is a great wonder that those people get away without damage, injuries or something even worse.

-What we are doing in traffic has an enormous impact on electric scooter safety in general.
+What we do in traffic has an enormous impact on electric scooter safety in general.

-Riding Style – How to be Safe on Electric Scooter
+Riding Style – How to Be Safe on an Electric Scooter

-Here’re things you should be aware if you want to be better commuter, rider, participant and a person in general.
+Here are things you should be aware if you want to be better commuter, rider, traffic participant and person in general.

 I have a theory about all this traffic stuff.
-How you behave in traffic toward other people that reflects what kind of person you are and how you behave in every other aspect of life.
+How you behave in traffic toward other people reflects the type of person you are and how you behave in every other aspect of life.

 So, what’s the real story?

-- 2Careful when braking (use both brakes if you have)
+- Be careful when braking (use both brakes if you have to)

 Now, don’t get me wrong.

 This isn’t something you can do only on your electric scooter.
-Being able to apply this in every other way of transportation is the winning formula.
+Being able to apply this to every other method of transportation (bike, car) is the winning formula.

-As long as you are concerned about safety...
-And if you care about other people.
-I’m sure you do.
+That is smart to do, if you are concerned about safety, and if you care about other people, which I’m sure you do.

-A surface on which you are moving can be tricky as hell.
-And there are potholes, maybe some rocks, a shattered glass or something similar.
-Use your imagination or memory and I am sure that you can think of what else you can find.
-Because of that being able to focus and observe is crucial.
+The surface on which you are moving can be tricky as hell.
+And there are potholes, maybe rocks, shattered glass or something similar.
+Use your imagination or memory and I am sure that you can think of other things.
+Due to this, focus and observation is crucial.

-However, not only road or path need a careful eye.
-You have to look at other people as well.
-And especially on those who are trying to cut your route without realizing that.
-While you are looking ahead, observe few meters left and right at the same time.
+However, it’s not just the road or path you need to pay attention to.
+You have to look at other people as well, especially those who are trying to cut off your route without realizing it.
+While you are looking ahead, observe a few meters left and right at the same time.

-In that way, by the time you are at that possible -crossing point, you will have enough time to adjust by braking or overtaking.
-Avoid fixing your eye on the road, because in that way lots of things can surprise you.
+In that way, by the time you are at that possible crossing point, you will have enough time to adjust by braking or overtaking.
+Avoid fixing your eye on the road, because when doing so, lots of things can surprise you.

-What you should do is a gentle squeeze and do that with both brakes.
-Another thing that might seem as wrong is use front brake slightly more and lean back.
-That one is actually recommended.
+What you should do is a gently squeeze both brakes and lean backwards.
+Another thing that might seem wrong is using the front brake slightly more and leaning back.
+That is actually recommended.
 But do not lock it!

 Thirdly, a defensive ride is a golden one.

 Watch others carefully and observe their actions.
-Those participants are moving in their own way, but they can easily cut you without looking.
-If you observe the situation in the right way, situations as sudden braking and crashes can be significantly reduced.
+Those participants are moving in their own way, but they can easily cut you off without looking.
+If you observe the situation properly, things like sudden braking and crashes can be significantly reduced.

-I can ensure you that after a while you will develop sixth sense and be one of the greatest participants in traffic.
+I can assure you that after a while, you will develop a sixth sense and be one of the greatest participants in traffic.

-You can predict, avoid and at the same time (by doing that) protect lots of people.
+You can predict, avoid, and at the same time, protect lots of people.

 Of course, nobody will see that and you won’t get a medal.
 Not even simple “thank you”.
 But you shouldn’t care about that.

-You should be aware of the fact that that can be handy, really practical and it can save you from unpleasant situations and what's more: lots of time and money can be saved.
+You should be aware of the fact that this can be handy, practical and it can save you from unpleasant situations.
+And what's more, often, you can save time and money.

-And all that is something that is good for you.
-Even though if you put this in that way may seem as something selfish, it isn’t.
+And all that is good for you.
+Put that way, it may sound like something selfish, it isn’t.
 It is for a greater good.

 Being able to ride in that way really made me feel special.

-Because, at the end of the day, everybody can ride recklessly, but riding smart is though.
+Because at the end of the day, everybody can ride recklessly, but riding smart is tough.

-Here’s something you have to let go if you want to learn how to be safe on electric scooter.
-If the safety is number one thing for you this is the list for you.
+Here’s something you have to let go of if you want to learn how to be safe on an electric scooter.
+If e-scooter safety is the number one thing for you, this is the list for you.

 And remember, with this list, there are no compromises.

-The best part is that those habits are easy to erase because it doesn’t require some special training or skill.
+The best part is that these habits are easy to eliminate because it doesn’t require any special training or skills.
 Letting go will be fine.

 So let’s start with the list:

 The first thing is this: Tricks.
-I don’t see anything bad in that of course, but if you are looking for safety in everyday traffic, there is no room for these kinds of things.
+I don’t see anything bad about trick, of course, but if you are looking for safety IN EVERYDAY TRAFFIC, there is no room for doing tricks.

 Secondly, tailgating is dangerous.
 In every shape and form.
-Avoid that, in your car, on your bike, on your electric scooter as well.
-Even when you are walking and texting, for example, you are all familiar with that how nasty can end up if you hit a person in front of you who you were tailgating.
+Avoid that, in your car, on your bike and on your electric scooter as well.
+Even when you are walking and texting, for example, you are all familiar with that how nasty it can be if you hit a person in front of you.

-We have all been there and it is our decision to let it go.
-All that letting go implies too on every other point of that list.
+We have all been there and it is our decision to let go.

 Being safe mainly depends on us.